ucsd-progsys/liquidhaskell/NVTODO.md

 - DONE
-Reduce terms because for example, term append N N appears.
+  - Reduce terms because for example, term append N N appears.
-Check uniqueness of terms
+  - add constructor info in unfolding (used for the followng)
+  - make sure recursive calls happen only to smaller inputs